Backgrounder on Byproduct Materials

 Tailings or waste produced by processing uranium or thorium from ore.

 Certain processed radium-226 or material that becomes radioactive in a particle accelerator used for a commercial, medical or research activity.
 Examples include fluorine-18, cobalt-57 and iodine-123.

 A naturally occurring radioactive source that is processed to increase its concentration and that the Commission decides could pose a threat to people and the environment similar to that of radium-226.

 Uses of Byproduct Materials

 Byproduct materials are regulated by the NRC and 37 states that have signed agreements with the NRC giving them that authority.
-Known as Agreement States, these states issue licenses and currently regulate about 18,400 materials licensees.
-The NRC still has authority over security, import and export, and exempt distribution of consumer products—allowing their use without requiring a specific NRC license.
+Known as Agreement States, these states issue licenses and regulate about 20,000 materials licensees.
+The NRC also has authority over security, import and export, and exempt distribution of consumer products—allowing their use without requiring a specific NRC license.

 The NRC conducts most of its materials licensing and inspection activities from its regional offices.
-The Office of Federal and State Materials and Environmental Management Programs oversees that program and provides technical support and guidance.
+At NRC headquarters, the Office of Nuclear Material Safety and Safeguards oversees the program and provides technical support and guidance.
 The office periodically evaluates the technical adequacy, consistency and timeliness of both the regional and state programs to ensure they protect health and safety.

 Page Last Reviewed/Updated Friday, March 27, 2020